 In the Beatles album Abbey Road, the track ‘Her Majesty‘ is played after 14 seconds of complete silence at the end of the original album.

-This is recognised as one of the first hidden tracks in music recording history.
+This is recognized as one of the first hidden tracks in music recording history.

 However, on the CD recording, this was classed as a separate track and was therefore effectively acted as a regular track on the album.